Noreen Renier: ESP Medium, Missing Person Psychic Detective, & Author

 Key researchers and writers for this Commentary by Sherlock site include John Lund, Anne Star, Paul and Kristy Hanson, Dave Merrell, and North American and European G&P Inquiry Institute members.
 This material was last updated April 12, 2014 with our web site viewing count nearing a million.

 Orlando based Noreen Renier turned 77 years old in January 2014 and in mid March suffered shockenly low audience attendance hosting a Phoenix area ESP workshop and during speaking engagements in both Phoenix and Tucson.
 But the loss of supporters hasn't been her only problem.
-According to her Facebook page entered an Orlando hospital a week later for lung cancer surgery.
+According to her Facebook page she entered an Orlando hospital a year ago for lung cancer surgery.
 "A few days" after that she claims she received a pace maker for "my heart which seemed to be stopping on too many occasions."
-Just 26 days later she declared "I am cancer free" and "recovering nicely" and began presenting workshops and lectures in mid March across the United States.
+Just 26 days later she declared "I am cancer free" and "recovering nicely" and began presenting workshops across the United States.

 During previous court testimony when questioned if she could cure cancer using her “psychic energy vibration” process she did not rule it out, saying that she had already performed medical healing's.

 Asked for a specific case of curing someone she testified, "A girl was going to have an operation and she had a cyst and it disappeared, and she didn't have to have the operation."
 Additionally she noted, "My father had a knee injury from years and years and he was in a lot of pain and when I became a psychic he visited me and he has never had a problem with his knee again."

 In her book A Mind For Murder (page 114, 2008 edition) she wrote about healing a man decades ago.
 The man suffered sharp pains in his lower abdomen.